The Nation (Irish newspaper): Break with O'Connell, split with Mitchel

+Suppression and aftermath

 The role played by some of its key figures in the paper in the ill-fated Young Irelander Rebellion of 1848 cemented the paper's reputation as the voice of Irish radicalism.
-Dillon was a central figure in the revolt and was sentenced to death, the sentence later commuted.
-He fled Ireland, escaping first to France and, eventually, to the United States, where he served the New York Bar.
+Their death sentences for treason commuted, the leaders, excepting Dillon who escaped to France, joined Mitchel Van Diemen's Land (Tasmania).
+Duffy alone escaped conviction.
+Defended by Isaac Butt he was eventually freed after his fifth trial.

+In July 1848, Duffy had managed to smuggle a few lines out to The Nation from prison but the issue that would have carried his declaration that there was no remedy now but the sword was seized and the paper was suppressed.

 Its triumvirate of founders followed differing paths.
-Davis died, aged 30, in 1845.
+Davis had died, aged 30, in 1845.
 Both Dillon and Duffy became Members of Parliament (MPs) in the House of Commons of the United Kingdom.
-Duffy emigrated to Australia where he became premier of the state of Victoria, later being knighted as a Knight Commander of St Michael and St George (KCMG).
+Duffy, despairing of meaningful reform, emigrated to Australia where he became premier of the state of Victoria, later being knighted as a Knight Commander of St Michael and St George (KCMG).
 Dillon died in 1866.
 His son, John Dillon became leader of the Irish Parliamentary Party and his grandson, James Dillon, leader of Fine Gael.

-The Nation continued to be published until 1900, when it merged with the Irish Weekly Independent.
 Later political figures associated with the paper included TD Sullivan and JJ Clancy.